KangboLu/American-Fastfood-Exploratory-Data-Analysis/README.md

 ![piechart_top10_in_Birmingham](./Visualizations/piechart_top10_in_Birmingham.png)

 #### Question 7: What's the geospatial perspective of the restaurants in differnt states?

+Counting the number of fast food restaurants opened in each state, we can observe that the east of the
+US has more fast food restaurants opened; California is the most fast food restaurants populated state.
 ![choropleth_2019_us_fastfood_res_by_state](./Visualizations/choropleth_2019_us_fastfood_res_by_state.PNG)

 #### Question 8: How are the fast food restaurants scattered?

+The scatter plot on map shows that the east has clearly more red dots or fast food restaurants comparing to the west.
 ![scattermap_2019_us_fastfood_res_by_GPS](./Visualizations/scattermap_2019_us_fastfood_res_by_GPS.PNG)

 #### Question 9.
 Ratio between fast food restaurants opened and population

+Divising the number of fast food restaurants by 2019 population in each state, we can see there exist strong positive correlation
+between the population in each state and the number of fast food restaurants opened in each state.
 ![choropleth_ratio_between_restaurants_and_population](./Visualizations/choropleth_ratio_between_restaurants_and_population.PNG)